AlHasanSony/Gallery/README.md

 # JavaScript Project - Photo Gallery

 This is a JavaScript project showcasing a beautiful and interactive photo gallery.
-It is designed to demonstrate your JavaScript skills and create an impressive portfolio piece for job applications.

 ## Features